vestrel00/contacts-android/docs/customdata/integrate-rpg-custom-data.md

 write rpg data for all of your contacts.
 These (optional) extensions live in the `customdata-rpg` module.

-> If you are looking to create your own custom data or get more insight on how the `RpgStats` and
+> ℹ️ If you are looking to create your own custom data or get more insight on how the `RpgStats` and
 > `RpgProfession` custom data was built, read [Integrate custom data](./../customdata/integrate-custom-data.md).

 ## Register the RPG custom data with the Contacts API instance